ericjang/ericjang.github.io/_posts/2021-10-23-generalization.markdown

 I'm suggesting something slightly different here.
 Instead of casting a sequential decision making problem into an equivalent sequential inference problem, we construct the "meta-problem": a distribution of similar problems for which it's easy to obtain the solutions.
 We then solve the meta-problem with supervised learning by mapping problems directly to solutions.
 Don't overthink it, just train the deep net in the simplest way possible and ask it for generalization!

-Perhaps in the near future we will be able to prompt-engineer such language-conditioned models the hint "Generalize to unseen ...".
+Perhaps in the near future we will be able to prompt-engineer such language-conditioned models with the hint "Generalize to unseen ...".

 # Just ask for ...
 Consciousness?